You'll love the simple flavor fest with this skillet chicken with tomato basil ragu. Starting…

 Chicken sausage pasta will excite you, especially if you believe that eating healthy equals no more pasta!
 There are healthier, nutrient-dense pastas out there waiting to be eaten and chicken sausage is the perfect complement.

-This chicken sausage pasta is one of those meals that I could eat every day.
+This chicken sausage pasta recipe is one of those meals that I could eat every day.
 In fact, sausage is a regular on our meal rotation because it’s easy and healthy.
-Perfectly browned, seasoned, chicken sausage, sautéed with garlic, onions and fresh spinach, placed in a simmering, herb-infused tomato sauce!
+Perfectly browned, seasoned, chicken sausage, sautéed with garlic, onions, and fresh spinach, placed in a simmering, herb-infused tomato sauce!

 Add perfectly al dente brown rice pasta and you’ve got yourself a healthy, delicious weeknight meal!

 Pork sausage is ok but was always a little fatty for me.
 Chicken sausage is the perfect alternative.
 They come in great seasoned flavors.
 I prefer buying it raw versus the already cooked kind.
 Some of my faves are Wegman’s Pesto with Feta & Spinach chicken sausage or Roasted Garlic & Herb Chicken Sausage.

 Nature’s Promise chicken sausage

 Nature’s Promise chicken sausage is also out-of-this-world!
 I love their kale sweet Italian or with cheese and garlic.